JasterV/grpc-slides/docs/learning_grpc.md

 note:

-Mechanism to layer services.
-It allows us to wrap a generic service with another one.
-It can be used to wrap a reusable service which is meant to act as a middleware around another service.
+- A mechanism to layer services.
+- It is used to wrap services building this way a "layer" pattern

 ---
 ## Building a layered service